stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 Currently, the project is in the early stages but it not only anticipates making the editor compatible with Linux and MacOS but also aligns with the long-standing community desire for broader platform support and enhanced editor functionality, including a robust plugin system.

-More details in thie pull request: [Cross-platform editor rewrite - prototype](https://github.com/stride3d/stride/pull/2034)
+More details in this pull request: [Cross-platform editor rewrite - prototype](https://github.com/stride3d/stride/pull/2034)

 ## Links
 - GitHub: [{{site.links.github-stride-url}}]({{site.links.github-stride-url}})